Table of Contents

 3. Costs: Tuition, Semester Fees & Living Expenses

-Germany is known for affordable education, especially in public universities.
+Germany is known for the affordable education, especially in the public universities.
 However, costs still vary.

-Tuition Fees: Most public universities charge no tuition, while some may charge €1,500 per semester for non-EU students.
-Private universities like Frankfurt School may have higher tuition.
+- Tuition Fees: Most public universities charge no tuition fee, while some may charge €1,500 per semester for non-EU students.
+The private universities like Frankfurt School may have higher tuition fee.

-Semester Fees: Usually between €150 – €350, covering administration and public transport.
+- Semester Fees: Usually between the range of €150 – €350, covering administration and the public transport.

 4. Admission Requirements